raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-05-13-about-how-to-learn.md

 ---
 layout: post
-title: "Notes on Learning How to Learn"
+title: "notes on Learning How to Learn"
 date: 2020-05-13
 comments: true
 categories: [learning, notes, important, research]
-abstract: 'Notes on Learning How to Learn, and List Some Interesting Questions'
+abstract: 'notes on Learning How to Learn, and List Some Interesting Questions'
 ---

 #### Learning How to Learn - apply the ideas